grayson40/devtest-frontend/README.md

-# DevTest
+# Compass

 A developer-focused test management platform that streamlines test automation, execution, and integration with your development workflow.

 ## Overview

-DevTest helps development teams:
+Compass helps development teams:
 - Manage and organize automated test cases
 - Create test sequences for complex workflows
 - Integrate with Jira for requirement traceability